sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 ==Semantic questions==

 * ABC or Protocols?
-* Should Node be constructable?
+* Should PlainNode/Node be constructable?
 * Should lack of attrs/ns/etc be empty or None?
 * Should removeAttribute___ unlink from ownerDoc/ownerEl?
+* removeNode vs. removeSelf vs. del

     # A Node is its own context manager, to ensure that an unlink() call occurs.
     # This is similar to how a file object works.